-A true model and source of inspiration for all urban planners today, the fortified towns of the M’zab valley are simple, functional and perfectly adapted to the environment.
-The M’zab Valley is a deep and narrow valley located in the heart of the Sahara, 600 km south of the city of Algiers .
-Along this valley and over a distance of about 10 km, there are five fortified villages dating from the 11th century!
-These fortified villages form a set of rare homogeneity and are still today the reflection of a sedentary civilization, bearer of an extraordinary culture, and which has even known through the centuries to preserve its cohesion and its original state. .
+A true model and source of inspiration for contemporary urban planners, the fortified towns of the M’zab Valley are simple, functional, and perfectly adapted to their environment.
+Located in the heart of the Sahara, approximately 600 km south of Algiers, the M’zab Valley is a deep and narrow valley.
+Spanning a distance of about 10 km along this valley, there exist five fortified villages that date back to the 11th century.
+These villages form a remarkably homogeneous ensemble and continue to reflect a sedentary civilization with an extraordinary culture.
+Throughout the centuries, they have managed to preserve their cohesion and original state.

-These villages seem to have remained intact, as if frozen in time.
-Designed by Mozabite Berbers, each of the five towns, Ghardaia, Beni Isquen, Melika, Bou Noura and El Atteuf , are built on a hill and surrounded by a tangle of pastel-colored houses.
-Houses grouped together in a concentric circle around a central mosque still built on the top of the hill.
+These villages appear to have been frozen in time, remaining remarkably intact.
+Designed by Mozabite Berbers, each of the five towns—Ghardaia, Beni Isguen, Melika, Bou Noura, and El Atteuf—is situated atop a hill and surrounded by a labyrinth of pastel-colored houses.
+The houses are arranged in concentric circles around a central mosque, which still stands at the pinnacle of the hill.

 villages in the M'zab valley, Algeria